MubasharRafique/healthcaresolutions/README.md

   - Inside OnStart function right click on patientService.ReadPatientInfo(configSettings) and go to definition or press F12

-    -PatientService class has one method  ReadPatientInfo(ServiceConfiguration configSettings) -In this function,
+    - PatientService class has one method  ReadPatientInfo(ServiceConfiguration configSettings)
+    - In this function,
      1- We are reading information from text file default location c:\batch_Patient_12082020 2- Converting into data table - ConvertHelper.ReadInfoFromtxtFile(configSettings.FolderLocation) 3- Converting into PatientTbl list - ConvertHelper.ConvertDataTableToList<PatientTbl>(tbl)